yale-nova/found-in-translation/README.md

 ```
 bash scripts/run_fit.sh 100000 50000 2600
 ```
-While we recommend using a GPU for these experiments, you can also select the CPU-only option and run certain experiments with fewer test samples:
+While we recommend using a GPU for these experiments, you can also select the CPU-only option and run specific experiments with fewer test samples:
 ```
 bash scripts/run_fit.sh 1000 5000 2600 --use-cpu
 ```
-This will greatly reduce the execution time on CPU and the results should still exhibit similar trends to our work.
+This will significantly reduce the execution time on the CPU, and the results should still exhibit similar trends to our work.

 #### Running IHOP
 Due to the long running times of IHOP on some experiments, we provide results from previous runs of the attack in the directories corresponding to each use case in `data` as `ihop_dlrm.pkl`, `ihop_dlrm_1_1.pkl`, `ihop_llm.pkl`, and `ihop_hnsw.pkl`.
 Reproducing this attack will save the results to the `eval` directory under each use case, and our plotting script will use the new results if they exist.

-If cloning from GitHub, please run the following from the root directory to fetch the IHOP code and patch it for our use cases.
+If cloning from GitHub, please run the following command from the root directory to fetch the IHOP code and apply the necessary patches for our use cases.
 These steps should be skipped if the artifact is downloaded from Zenodo.
 ```
 git submodule init
 git submodule update